Facebook Google Plus Instagram LinkedIn Twitter

 What's being achieved?

-Since 2016, More than 70% of the total known infestation area nationally has now received at least one round of control work.
+Since 2016, around 80% of the total known infestation area nationally has received at least one round of control work.

 Repeat control and ongoing maintenance round are still needed to remove new growth from seeds already in the ground).
 All the progress achieved means we are now preparing to start transitioning the first areas to local management, having removed infestations and done follow up control to remove emerging seedlings.